chirpradio/nextup/setup.md

 Once you see those and the messages stop you're ready to continue.
 Keep this Terminal window open and the process running.

 ### Create the indexes
+[NOT SURE IF THESE STEPS ARE NEEDED?
+THEY SEEM TO BE CREATED WITH THE DATA IMPORT?]
 Open a new Terminal window and from the /nextup/elasticsearch/indexes directory, run the following four commands:
 ```
 curl -X PUT "localhost:9200/album?pretty" -H "Content-Type: application/json" -d @album.index.json